ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

   }
 }
 ```

-After hitting validateToken() api with proper request having otp and userid you will get the token in the header with the name Cookie.
+After hitting api, you will get the auth token in the request header.

 * [User Management Service](#user-management-service)